 Technologies and services impacted are modeled based on the profile of the company

-Business impact CIA(E): Using the CIA(E) framework, quantum maps the impact of each specific event in terms of the confidentiality, integrity and availability and extortion of data and services within the business
+Business impact CIA(E): Using the CIA(E) framework, the impact of each specific event in terms of the confidentiality, integrity and availability and extortion of data and services within the business is mapped.

 Impact Parameters are used to quantify the CIA(E) impact in terms of the duration of an outage, percentage of productivity/income affected or the number of data records impacted.